scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 1) NetworkDepth = Depth of the network, with each increasing depth the image is downsampled by 2 hence the XYZ dimension of the data / 2^depth has to be greater than 1.

-2) Epochs, training for longer epochs ensures a well converged network and requires longer GPU runtimes.
+2) Epochs: training for longer epochs ensures a well converged network and requires longer GPU runtimes.

 3) Learning rate is the parameter which controls the step size used in the optimization process and it should not be greater than 0.001 at the start of the training.